vgs-samples/android-sdk-demo/collect/src/main/java/com/vgscollect/androiddemo/samples/views/layout/README.md

-# Text Inout Layout Sample
+# Text Input Layout Sample

 This sample of Activity demonstrates how to use text input layout.